itf/6s092/courses/IAP19/PS/PS12/content.md

 csq_renderer = "checkbox"
 csq_soln = [1,1,0,0]
-csq_options =  ['The algorithm will not work', 'Hashtables don't have order, so the data at the end will not be sorted, 'The algorithm will work and is efficient', 'Hashtables are a magical way of making counting sort be more efficient']
+csq_options =  ['The algorithm will not work', 'Hashtables dont have order, so the data at the end will not be sorted', 'The algorithm will work and is efficient', 'Hashtables are a magical way of making counting sort be more efficient']
 </question>